 Entry Fee: INR 30 per adult, INR 20 per child

 11. Indira Gandhi Musical Fountain Park: Home To An Advanced Musical Fountain

 The Indira Gandhi Musical Fountain Park is artificially created and one of the most technically advanced fountains in India built by B.N.A.
 Technology Consulting Limited, Hong Kong in 1995.
 The park is home to several shrub varieties, creepers, rosaries and tree species like cypress, peltophorum, silver oaks, and eucalyptus.
 The garden is beautifully landscaped and a pleasure to see.
 However, the biggest attraction of the park is the dancing and musical fountain which is based on multimedia technology, MIDI interfaces and hardware architecture.
 It is among the unique parks in Bangalore.

-This beautiful fountain, surrounded by pleasant lush gardens with the rhythmic dancing of the sparkling water, hosts two night shows every day.
+This beautiful fountain, surrounded by pleasant lush gardens with the rhythmic dancing of sparkling water, hosts two-night shows every day.
 Maintained by the Department of Horticulture, this famous park in Bangalore also houses a play garden for kids and a dummy train engine in the honour of the then Chief Minister C. K. Jaffer Sharief who constructed the fountain.

 Location: Raj Bhavan Road, Bangalore

 Timings: 7 PM to 8:30 PM, Closed on Mondays and second Tuesdays of every month